 - Describe components of culturally competent clinical care, including care for patients from underserved communities in low-resource outpatient settings

 - Identify categories of community resources that exist for commonplace community health problems as well as best practices for accessing the resources

 - Assess organizational functionality within community health sectors

 - Recognize the role of Clinicians in community health and community-based action to promote health

 Overview of Requirements:

 The CUH learning opportunities comprise a wide array of activities.
 In Years 1 and 2, students attend a wide array of lectures, case studies, seminars, and other educational opportunities that draw on the expertise of GWU faculty and clinicians as well as community partners, practitioners, and health policy leaders from across Washington, D.C.
 Students are also introduced to applied Community Health in Years 1 and 2 as they participate in a community-based opportunity, such as the student-run HEALing Clinic or relevant community organizations (e.g., Whitman-Walker Health, Mary’s Center, Miriam’s Kitchen).
 This applied component of the CUH track is reinforced with the “Summer Experience” between Year 1 and Year 2, in which students select, arrange, and complete an enriching community health opportunity (clinical or non-clinical) that is additive to their studies and builds upon their interests.
 In Years 3 and 4, students complete a community health focused “Scholarly Project,” an M.D.
 Program requirement that entails an in-depth exploration of a health or medical issue of interest.
-In Year 4, students return to the HEALing clinic in a leadership capacity as part of their senior year electives.
+In Year 4, students may select 1 of 3 unique community health electives to build leadership skills and expertise in particular fields.
 Throughout the four-year CUH track, Track Directors and Faculty Advisers are available to provide input, direction, and mentorship through drop-in group sessions and the option of one-on-one meetings.